RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker introduced the community partners of RESTCON, Thapar university, Owasp tiet, Vellore Institute of Technology and The Hacker meetups.

 - 27 August 2020
-> ResetDevelopers fixed the logo of Sponsor and community partners on the event page.
+> ResetDevelopers Dept. fixed the logo of Sponsor and community partners on the event page.

-> ResetDeveloper fixed the email registrations on the event page.
+> ResetDeveloper Dept. fixed the email registrations on the event page.

 > ResetDeveloper fixed the 500 error on the registration page.

 > ResetDeveloper fixed the issues with https://resethacker.com and https://www.resethacker.com

 - 6th August 2020
-> ResetHacker announced for the open Discussion on discord agenda will be hosting an onion server.
+> ResetHacker announced the **open Discussion with CyberKnight** on discord to discuss and demonstrate the hosting on onion server.

 - 26th Junly 2020
 > ResetDevelopers testing the CTFd platform and other platforms.